raymond-u/noah-cli/README.md

 ## License

-This software is licensed under the MIT license.
+This project is licensed under the MIT license.
 See [LICENSE](LICENSE) for details.